DexerMatters/dexerblog-docs/Notes/PLT/Essence of Incremental Parsers.md

 For the first question.
 The heuristic approach is probably not true.
 A counterexample can be a left-recursive unary operator such like the pointer types in C "T**".
 Its syntax rule can be written as $A ::= A \; \text{\color{green}{'*'}} \mid T$ where $T$ is a terminal.
 There is no "right hand" in this rule.
 Hence a right hand rule *not necessarily* exists while parsing a left recursive rule.

 For the second question.
 The operator not necessarily exists as well.
 Think about the rule $R ::= R\;T$.
-The rule require a token satisfying $T$ on the right of the next token that satisfies the same rule.
-For all tokens ($t_0, t_1, ... , t_i$ where $i \in \N$) that satisfy $T$, the valid input text is a sequence of $t_0, t_1, ... , t_i$ without a left limit.
-In practice, the source text can not infinitely stretch leftwards.
+The rule requires a token to precede a token under the same rule.
+It means the input is an infinite sequence that starts from right and without a left limit or infix operators.

+The thinking above inspires us that it is insufficient to hold a complete solution with our intuition.
+We need to dive in the canonical form of the recursion and find a general solution.

+### Solve it, Generally.

+We need to know the canonical denotation of a recursion in a grammar form.

+First, if you have learned *parsing expression grammar*, you can unthinkingly write down its formal definition: $G = (N, \Sigma, P, e_S)$ where $N$ is a set of non-terminals, $\Gamma$ is a set of terminals, $P$ is a function $N \to N\cup \Sigma$, which is a also called production rule or simply *rule*, and $e_S$ is the starting parsing expression.
+We call a set of terminals and non-terminals $N \cup \Sigma$ parsing expressions.

+We provide the following operations on arbitrary parsing expressions $e_1, e_2$:
+- **Sequence** $e_1 \: e_2$: it is the concatenation of the two expressions.
+- **Choice** $e_1 | e_2$: $e_2$ is ignored if $e_1$ succeeds.
+(Parse the first successful expression if any).